A manifestation of order and beauty in nature is called symmetry.

 Research

-This section is for particle physicists.
+This section is intended for particle physicists.

 My research focuses on the theoretical prediction of hadronic matrix elements and flavour observables, together with their phenomenological implications in the Standard Model and beyond.